Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

    $concordium-client baker update-restake False --sender bakerAccount
    $concordium-client baker update-restake True --sender bakerAccount

-Changing the switch will take effect 2 epochs after the transaction is finalized.
+Changes to the restake flag will take effect immediately; however, the changes start affecting baking and finalizing power in the epoch after next.
 The current value of the switch can be seen in the account information which can be queried using ``concordium-client``:

 .. code-block:: console